Learn how to improve your Firecrawl scraping with advanced options.

 ).amount

-: Amount to scroll in pixels.
+: Amount to scroll in pixels.object

 endpoint.
 This endpoint allows you to specify a base URL you want to crawl and all accessible subpages will be crawled.